Introduction

 Data Flow in the Pipeline

-- Model Inferencing: The video frames are passed to the inference component, where AI models process the data and return predictions.
+The video frames move from Input Ingestion into the inference component to enable AI models to analyze the data and produce predictions.

 Exploring the GStreamer Framework